-This award honors John J. Bonica, the founder of IASP.
-The award was initiated in 1984 and is presented every two years to an individual who has made a major contribution to pain research or therapy.
+This prize honors John J. Bonica, the founder of IASP.
+Initiated in 1984, the prize is presented every two years to an individual who has made a major contribution to pain research or therapy.

 The recipient is invited to give a plenary lecture at the IASP World Congress on Pain.
-The recipient also receives a plaque, IASP membership, economy airfare to the Congress, Congress registration, Congress accommodation expenses and a cash award of US$2,500.
+The recipient also receives a plaque, IASP membership, economy airfare to the Congress, Congress registration, Congress accommodation expenses and a cash prize of US$3,000.